rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 modern machine learning (e.g. reinforcement learning) resulted in purely deontological AIs.
 This is putting aside edge cases or the application of some not currently known technique.
-I'd also make a similar claim about AIs trained to imitate another expected utility maximizer AI.
+I'd also make a similar claim about AIs trained to imitate another consequentialist AI.
 Note that constructing plans also falls into the category of outcome based training (assuming you care about whether or not those plans work!).
 Also be careful not to over generalize my
 statement: I'm just saying that you wouldn't get _purely_ deontological agents,